jo-cvent/CottageWitch/README.md

 ## Description

-CottageWitch is a project that aims to provide a relaxing and simple game where a witch flies over lilypads to earn points.
+CottageWitch is a project that aims to provide a relaxing and simple app including a game where a witch flies over lilypads to earn points and a screen that shows magical tea brewing where you are supposed to take some deep breaths.

+This was created using React Native and Expo Go.

 ## Installation